jspm/jspm-resolve/resolver-spec.md

 The resolver has two modes - ES module resolution for loading ES modules, top-level modules and dynamic `import` resolution, and legacy CommonJS resolution for running a CommonJS `require` resolution.
 This mode is tracked by a `cjsResolve` argument.

+If two jspm projects are nested, the inner one will be used for resolution, unless the `basePath` of the inner one is exactly a valid package name of the outer project, in which case the outer project is used for resolution.
+This is to ensure that linking use cases work out correctly.

 The resolution algorithm breaks down into the following high-level process to get the fully resolved path: